Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Discussion Conclusion

-The sub-residue sharpness of helix--coil transitions (median width $w = 0.145$ residues across 19,148 fitted boundaries) requires careful physical interpretation.
-On the discrete peptide lattice, this value means that the sigmoid transition in spectral entropy is effectively complete between one $C_\alpha$ position and the next, with no intermediate so-called half-helical state; the fitted continuous width should therefore be understood as a measure of the abruptness of the underlying discrete jump rather than as a literal sub-atomic spatial extent.
-This step-like character finds a natural thermodynamic counterpart in the Zimm--Bragg helix--coil model \cite{zimm1959theory}, where the small nucleation parameter ($\sigma_{\mathrm{ZB}} \ll 1$) compresses the coexistence region to one or two residues.
-The sub-residue geometric sharpness observed here provides an independent, purely kinematic observation consistent with this high degree of thermodynamic cooperativity and with the backbone conformational entropy change $\Delta S_{\mathrm{BB}} = 5.2 \pm 0.3$~cal\,mol$^{-1}$\,K$^{-1}$ per residue recently measured by calorimetry for the helix-to-coil transition \cite{zavrtanik2026backbone}.
-The directional asymmetry quantified in Sec.~\ref{sec:results} (helix exits being sharper than helix entries) is likewise consistent with the cooperative thermodynamics of the Zimm--Bragg framework, in which the free-energy landscape for helix propagation differs from that for nucleation \cite{lopez2025orientation}, providing a macroscopic energetic context for the local hydrogen-bond kinematic mechanism identified therein.
+The single-step sharpness of helix--coil transitions (median width $w = 0.145$ residues across 19,148 fitted boundaries) requires careful physical interpretation.
+On the discrete peptide lattice, this value means that the sigmoid transition in spectral entropy is effectively complete between one $C_\alpha$ position and the next, with no intermediate partial-helical state; the fitted continuous width should therefore be understood as a measure of the abruptness of the underlying discrete jump rather than as a literal sub-residue spatial extent.
+This step-like character finds a natural thermodynamic counterpart in the Zimm--Bragg helix--coil model \cite{zimm1959theory, flack2023generalized}, a foundational framework in polymer and soft matter physics, where the small nucleation parameter ($\sigma_{\mathrm{ZB}} \ll 1$) compresses the coexistence region to one or two residues.
+The single-step geometric sharpness observed here provides an independent, purely kinematic signature consistent with this high degree of thermodynamic cooperativity.
+While the Hasimoto effective potential is a purely kinematic construct derived from static coordinates, this single-step sharpness serves as a structural footprint of the underlying energetic cooperativity that governs helix nucleation and propagation.
+The same helix--coil transition has independently been characterized by recent calorimetry, which reports a per-residue backbone conformational entropy change of $\Delta S_{\mathrm{BB}} = 5.2 \pm 0.3$~cal\,mol$^{-1}$\,K$^{-1}$ \cite{zavrtanik2026backbone}; this finite, well-resolved entropy difference and the single-step geometric sharpness observed here are two independent signatures, thermodynamic and kinematic respectively, of the same underlying two-state cooperativity.
+The directional asymmetry quantified in Sec.~\ref{sec:boundary_sharpness} (helix exits being sharper than helix entries) is likewise consistent with the cooperative thermodynamics of the Zimm--Bragg framework, in which the free-energy landscape for helix propagation differs from that for nucleation \cite{lopez2025orientation}, and it is complementary to the distinct terminal geometries documented in the helix capping literature \cite{segura2012caps, viguera1995experimental}.